coreypnorris/customer_support_metrics/README.md

 * Then click the Refill Widgets button.
 This will start a service that will automatically refresh the dashboards with the latest data every 10 minutes.

-* And your done with the setup!
+* And you're done with the setup!
 On the admin page you can click on the Dashboards dropdown in the navbar to get the links to your dashboards.